-Our typical timeframe to complete a full design is about five weeks, including client revisions.
+Our typical timeframe to complete a full design is about 6-8 weeks, including client revisions.
 This varies slightly depending on the scope of work and also our current workload.
-To prepare the permit drawing package including consultant materials, takes about 6-8 weeks.
+To prepare the permit drawing package, including consultant materials, takes about 6-8 weeks.
 Lastly, once we apply for all the permits, the municipality requires about 8-12 weeks to complete the review process and issue the permits.
-You can expect the overall process from start of design to permit issuance to take about 5 – 6 months on average.
+You can expect the overall process from start of design to permit issuance to take about 6 – 8 months on average.
 If a Minor Variance is required, add 6 weeks.

 For a standard application we typically arrange for the following approvals: Demolition permit, Site alteration permit, Road cut permit, Driveway permit, Tree permit, Water/sewer permit and building permit.

 Our drawings contain all the details and specifications related to the exterior materials used on the house.
 We also include separate detail drawings for column and box bay windows.